prthiaga/mcrouter-wiki/Multi-cluster-broadcast-setup.md

-When data is spread across multiple clusters and datacenters, it is useful to group [pools](Pools) of cache hosts into logical groups and send requests to any particular cluster or datacenter.
+When data is spread across multiple physical locations, it is useful to group [pools](Pools) of cache hosts into logical groups and send requests to any particular group.
+We use grouping by clusters and datacenters.
+In fact 'cluster' or 'datacenter' may have any number of pools which differ from others in one way or another.
+The main idea is those boxes are different (e.g. it takes longer to send a request there) hence we need to have a different routing logic.

-When number of servers grows to thousands, it is useful to have a dedicated mcrouter instance per cluster and/or datacenter that serves requests from other clusters/datacenters.
-This way we can decrease number of connections to cache boxes, easily replicate data over clusters and datacenters, reduce load on clients.
+The same logic applies when number of servers in some cluster or datacenter grows to thousands and we want to have a dedicated mcrouter instance to serve requests from other clusters/datacenters.
+Clients in other clusters will now route requests to a single mcrouter instance instead of thousands of cache boxes.
+This decreases number of connections to cache boxes, provides easy way to replicate data over numerous boxes and reduce load on clients.

-This is why routing prefixes where introduced in mcrouter.
+This is why routing prefixes were introduced in mcrouter.
 Here is a configuration with two pools in different datacenters, each has own set of routing prefixes (or aliases), so clients can easily send requests to a particular pool.
-Also, to send a request to all clusters/datacenters, one can use [patterns](Routing-Prefix#pattern-matching) in key's routing prefix.
+Also, to send a request to all clusters/datacenters, one can use [patterns](Routing-Prefix#pattern-matching) in key's routing prefix, thus easily replicate data.

 ```JavaScript
 {